coldmanck/Image-Filtering-and-Hybrid-Images/results/index.md

 ## Implementation
 - **Image filtering**

 `my_filter.m` is a function `my_filter()` intending to behave like the built-in function `imfilter()`.
 The objective of this function is filtering an image.
 It will have input of the raw image and the specified filter and output filtered image with the same resolution and size.
-I'll show some indispensable processes in my code below.
+I'll show some essential processes in my code below.

-First, in order to deal with the problem of that the filter can't be centered on pixels at the image boundary without parts of the filter being out of bounds, it need to be padded with zeros.
+In order to deal with the problem of that the filter can't be centered on pixels at the image boundary without parts of the filter being out of bounds, it need to be padded with zeros.

 ```
     % Get the row & column size of input image and filter in order to admit